asmusskar/ALVA/README.md

 <img src="images/Validation5.png" width="75%">
 </div>

-## User cases
+## User examples
-In this section we present various user cases
+In this section we present relevant user examples with ALVA.

 ### Example 1 - Backcalculation of layer moduli
 `ALVA_let_backcalculation.m` - tests the implementation of the ALVA LET model for inferring layer moduli, or so called "backcalculation" of layer moduli, based on Falling Weight Deflectometer (FWD) measurements.
+The measurements was carried at DTU Lyngby Campus, Denmark Summer 2019.

+The support script `inv_loop.m` was developed for this specific example.
+Moreover, for this optimisation problem, the 'fminsearch.m' function in MATLAB was utilized, i.e., the [Nelder–Mead simplex (NMS)](https://academic.oup.com/comjnl/article-abstract/7/4/308/354237) multidimensional optimisation algorithm.

 #### Input